🔖 6 min read

 A few of Japan’s best authors also lend their hand to other crafts.
 This is true of Mitsuyo Kakuta, who has become known more recently for her film direction and translation work on The Tale of Genji from the 11th century traditional Japanese.

-Her writing has won her a number of prestigious prizes, especially for her novel Woman on the Other Shore.
+A number of prestigious organizations have awarded her writing, especially for her novel Woman on the Other Shore.
 The story was hailed for shedding light on the everyday struggles of women in the country.
 It follows a housewife going back to work for a career-driven woman whose past taints her present.
 Kakuta explores how the women’s problems seem disparate but eventually intertwine.

 Speaking of The Tale of Genji, its writer Lady Murasaki Shikibu is definitely worth a mention.
 She was a lady-in-waiting at the Imperial Court during the Heian period in the 11th Century and this book is considered a candidate for the world’s first novel.
 Sadly, the original manuscript no longer exists but there are thought to be around 300 ancient copies, all of which have slight tweaks suggesting that Lady Murasaki made little changes as she went along.